Edward

 hands and feet are vinyl, rest is cloth, this one is a squeaker, crier,

-Not everyone agrees that these Squalling Baby dolls were made by Horsman.
+not everyone agrees that either Squalling Baby doll was made by Horsman.

 Ideal and

-Fleischaker Novelty also made these type squalling dolls.
+Fleischaker Novelty also made this type of squalling baby dolls.

 Georgene Averill has an earlier